TeamGraphix/graphix/docs/source/intro.rst

 Here, we provide an introduction to the measurement-based quantum computing (MBQC), more specifically the one-way model of MBQC.

 If you already know the basics of MBQC and would like to read about LC-MBQC (MBQC on local-Clifford decorated graph state), go to :doc:`lc-mbqc`.
+We assume basic understnding of quantum mechanics.

+For those new to quantum mechanics and quantum information, `qiskit provides a nice introduction <https://qiskit.org/textbook/ch-states/introduction.html>`_ (chapters 0-2 of the their textbook would be sufficient to understand our introduction here).

 Introduction
 ------------